PeopleAdmin/tweemux/README.md

 Keep in mind that most of this setup is one-time or per-user.
 After you get it going, you just rock along with a `tweemux forward…` and `tweemux host` then they `tweemux on`.
 Not much more than that!

+## Debugging

+Numerous tiny steps can go wrong.
+Make sure a manual `ssh -vvv` connection works; if not, try a ping.
+TODO: Make tweemux itself walk you through the steps.

 ## Going Further